lauren4c/list-maker/README.md

 #### React.JS

 During the last 7+ months at Bloc, I have used React in 4 projects, as well as using it in my [portfolio website](https://www.laurenforcey.com).
 While I have a good grasp on the basics, each project has allowed me to dive deeper into React and continue learning the framework.
 In this project, I used `React Context` to hold the state of the 'user_id' so that it was accessible anywhere in the app.
 -Given more time, I would like to separate out some of the components more.
 The `lists.js` component is quite large and would be easier to understand and update if I were to move the `items` parts into its own component.
 -I was unable to include front-end testing for this project due to both time-constraints and my lack of knowledge of `Jest`.
 I will be taking the time in the coming weeks to read about `Jest` and work on adding front-end testing to this app.
 -For the API calls, I used `Axios`, which is a very straight-forward Promise-based HTTP client to make calls to the server-side of the project.
 I also used `Axios` in my [capstone project](https://github.com/lauren4c/sumco-animal-shelter).
+-OF NOTE: The README file in the `client` folder is React's standard file.
+I left it as-is for future reference if options and scripts.

 #### Node.js

 The Node framework has been the centerpiece of the last half of the Bloc curriculum.
 While initially I found it cumbersome, I now find the server-side coding to be more straight forward than the front-end.
 For this project, I utilized the `Sequelize` ORM to work with the `PostgreSQL` database, which allows for me to write JavaScript throughout the app.
 -I used `Jasmine` for testing, and have `unit` and `integration` tests for all of the database models, that all pass with zero failures, however, there seem to be some exceptions thrown in the logs, so if I had more time, I would dig into that more.
 Functionally, everything in the app works as it should and I was not able to find an errors, so I must have an error in my test.
 -For logging-in users, I used `Express-sessions` and `Passport` using a `Local` strategy.
 I initially considered using `Auth0` for authentication and authorization, but ultimately decided that having all of the user information locally was a better fit for this app because it made it easier to develop, when having access to the `user_id` (and, in the future, tagging users in groups).